Catherine22/iOS-tutorial/README.md

 3. Run the app on your iPhone
 4. On your iPhone, go to Settings -> General -> Device Management -> Trust
 5. Run the app on your iPhone again

+### Debugging wirelessly through the air
+1. Have your iPhone plug in through USB
+2. Go to Window -> Devices and Simulators -> Find your phone and select "Connect via network"
+3. Unplug yor phone
+4. Run the app on your iPhone

 # Course
 [Swift.org](https://swift.org/getting-started/)